 - Increase in Administrative and practice operating costs

-Commonly, physicians are known to provide certain ambulatory items to patients only in the office such as crutches, canes, walkers and folding manual wheelchairs and only if the arrangement meets the requirements of an applicable exception to the Stark self-referral prohibition.
-Other DME items are prohibited unless the physician is licensed as a DMEPOS Supplier by NSC and documents personal compliance with all professional supplier and quality standards.
+Commonly, physicians are known to provide certain ambulatory items to patients only in the office such as crutches, canes, walkers, and folding manual wheelchairs, and only if the arrangement meets the requirements of an applicable exception to the Stark self-referral prohibition.
+Other DME items are prohibited unless the physician is licensed as a DMEPOS Supplier by NSC and documents personal compliance with all professional suppliers and quality standards.
 Physicians cannot seek reimbursements for DMEs dispensed to Medicare or Medicaid patients under the “Stark Law” or “physician self-referral ban,” as well as the Medicare Supplier Standards.

 Thus the need arises for physicians to venture into other modes of generating revenue opportunities with their own patient base while they maximize patient clinical outcomes.